 Repeat this process for any slider or knob you want to control with your Lightpad Block.
 If you want to change an assignment or remove it altogether, highlight it in the Controller Assignments window and hit the Delete key on your keyboard.

-The Control Blocks are well-suited for use in controlling common commands like Record, Play/Stop, and Quantize in Logic Pro X.
+The Control Blocks – including the Live, Loop, and Touch Blocks – are well-suited for use in controlling common commands like Record, Play/Stop, and Quantize in Logic Pro X.

 In the example below, we’ll assign a typical command – Record – in Logic Pro to its corresponding button on the Loop Block.